 Step 1: Open your browser and go to your Gmail account.
 Log in to your account.

-Step 1: Click the gear icon in the upper-right corner of your Gmail inbox when logged in.
+Step 2: Click on the Settings gear icon located near the top right corner of your inbox.

 Step 3: From the menu that appears, choose Themes.

 Step 4: In the Pick Your Theme screen, you can select from a menu of preset photos, background colors, or drawings to be your inbox’s theme.
 It’s also worth mentioning that some of these themes will allow for further customization of them, such as setting a text background, adding a vignette, or adding a blur to your theme.
 To see these customization options, click on a theme.
 If the icons for those customization options appear at the bottom of the Pick Your Theme screen, then the theme is eligible for further customization.
 Click each icon to set your preferences.